How to Install an SSL Certificate on GlassFish?

 Planning to install an SSL certificate on GlassFish but don’t know how?
 Don’t worry; we will help you out.
 You can follow a straightforward process that only involves five steps, and here are those five steps:

-Before we start understanding the installation process, one prerequisite must be completed: CSR Generation.
+One prerequisite must be completed before we start understanding the installation process: CSR Generation.
 Hence, let’s begin the process from the beginning to get a clear picture of how things are done.

 CSR Generation for GlassFish